 1.0 Introduction

-The AVS-4000 is a small USB Type C single channel transceiver that provides continuous frequency coverage from 1 MHz to 6 GHz.
-A USB 3.1 Gen1 interface in a USB Type C connector is utilized for both control and streaming of IQ samples via Vita 49 packets.
+The AVS-4000 is a small USB Type C single channel transceiver that provides continuous frequency coverage from 2 MHz to 6 GHz.
+A USB 3.1 Gen1 interface with a USB Type C connector is utilized for both control and streaming of IQ samples via Vita 49 packets.
 The AVS-4000 has multiple reference inputs including a 10 MHz reference, 1PPS input, and an onboard GPS receiver.
 The radio is intended to provide low SWAP signal reception and transmission in a very small package with precision timing.